timschneeb/OnyxTweaks/README.md

 * Unlock the e-Ink optimization menu in all apps
 * Assign different refresh modes to each activity within an app
    * For example, you could set it up to switch to Regal mode when an app has its reader activity open and use fast mode for the book library screens, which might feature lots of scrolling elements & lists.

+### Other mods

+NaviBall (Floating button)
+* Remove app filter for the 'Open app action'
+* Add a new B/W mode toggle action

+All apps
+* Restore the last used app activity after a reboot/shutdown
+   * For example, on the next boot, the NeoReader app would automatically re-open the last book you read before shutting down.

 ### MMKV system config editor